aj-m/chandere/README.md

 Primary Features
 ----------------

-- Scraping from multiple boards and threads simutaneously
+* Scraping from multiple boards and threads simutaneously
-- Archiving to several formats, including SQLite and plaintext.
+* Archiving to several formats, including SQLite and plaintext.
-- Post filtering with syntax similar to that of 4chan's.
+* Post filtering with syntax similar to that of 4chan's.
+* Currently supports 4chan, 8chan, 76chan and Lainchan.

 Installation